flaneuseh/spline-editor/README.md

 # Svelte Spline Editor

+A simple Svelte project for creating animation splines.

 Before you start, `npm` must be installed.

 To run the spline editor, run the commands `npm install` and `npm run start` in the terminal.
 Then